kusumotonorio/factlog/README.md

 ```
 Watch out for the other cats, Jerry.

-Thanks to them, I was able to explain most of the functions of logica.
 Thank you, old friends.
-Have a funny fight.
+I was able to explain most of the functions of logica with fun.
+Have a good time together with a fun fight.
 See you.